picasso250/GeminiAPI-PHP-Class/README.md

 # GeminiAPI PHP Class

 The GeminiAPI PHP class provides a convenient way to interact with the Gemini language model API.
 It allows you to generate content based on input text and retrieve the most important result from the API response.
 Additionally, it supports a `vision` method for processing image requests and a `chat` method for engaging in conversational interactions.
+Two new methods, `embedContent` and `batchEmbedContents`, have been added for content embedding.

 ## Usage